 For years, the CFPB has documented the problems that consumers faced due to shoddy student loan servicing, which knocked teachers, servicemembers, and other public service workers off track and kept them from getting the relief that the Public Service Loan Forgiveness (PSLF) program promised.
-In fact, it was a that the CFPB warned that servicer failure was adding unnecessary cost to servicemembers’ loans and keeping them from making progress toward loan forgiveness.
-And those problems continued: , we reported how servicers illegally misled consumers about their eligibility for PSLF, giving false statements about which loans and employers are eligible for the program.
+In fact, it was a decade ago that the CFPB warned that servicer failure was adding unnecessary cost to servicemembers’ loans and keeping them from making progress toward loan forgiveness.
+And those problems continued: just a few months ago , we reported how servicers illegally misled consumers about their eligibility for PSLF, giving false statements about which loans and employers are eligible for the program.

 Because of this important fix, federal student loan borrowers can more easily access PSLF and obtain the relief the program promised.
 Public service employees who have borrowed federal student loans, including FFEL and Perkins Loans, could make substantial progress toward loan forgiveness or even achieve forgiveness of their outstanding federal student loans altogether.

 Public service workers are still facing challenges.
 The CFPB has unfortunately heard that some student loan servicers are once again knocking borrowers off track as they try to access loan forgiveness.
 Already, consumers have told the CFPB that servicers are failing to give them the support they need to benefit under the PSLF Limited Waiver.
 They have told us: